Jon Dazé receives recognition from the AVCA for his work with both the women's indoor and sand volleyball teams.

 The Waves, the defending AVCA Collegiate Sand Volleyball National Championship, begin their second season on March 9 at 10 a.m.

-Jon Dazé begins his second season as a volunteer assistant coach with the Pepperdine women's indoor and sand volleyball team in 2013-14.
+Jon Dazé completed his second season as a volunteer assistant coach with the Pepperdine women's indoor and sand volleyball teams in 2013-14.

 During the 2012-13 season, the Waves reached the NCAA Tournament for the 22nd time in the indoor program's history and finished runner-up at the 2013 AVCA Collegiate Sand Volleyball Championship.

 The following season, Pepperdine won the 2014 AVCA Collegiate Sand Volleyball National Team Championship for the second time in three years.

 In addition to his work with the Waves, Dazé has also collaborated with Marcio Sicoli in training 2016 Olympic hopefuls Kerri Walsh Jennings and April Ross.

 Dazé, a 2006 graduate of UC San Diego, has been coaching volleyball for over 10 years at the club, high school and collegiate levels.